semiprime/pygenda/README.md

 **WARNING: This is in-development code, released as a preview for developers.
 The software is provided as-is, with no guarantees.
-You should back up any data or files used by Pygenda (e.g. iCal files or data stored on servers).**
+You should back up any data or files used by Pygenda (e.g. iCal files or data stored on calendar servers).**

 There are currently **lots of missing/incomplete features** as well as **bugs**.
 For a list of known issues, see: [known_issues.md](docs/known_issues.md).
-If you find any new bugs, please report them to: pygenda@semiprime.com.
+If you find any new bugs (or have any feature requests), please send them to: pygenda@semiprime.com.

+*However*, it currently has Week, Year and Todo Views that are functional enough that the author is now using Pygenda as his main agenda, so maybe other people will also find it useful.
+Feedback is welcome at pygenda@semiprime.com - suggestions, questions about how to get something working, or just to say that you tried it out.

 Video (from March 2021): https://www.youtube.com/watch?v=QjHcgeRudMo